Tree-of-Sex/database-import/README.md

   # source_date: 2021-03-03
   default reference header: "citation" # ignore if attributed have specific refernce values

+taxonomy:
+  taxon_id:
+    header: ncbi_taxon_id
+  species:
+    header: species
+  family:
+    header: family

 attributes:
-  # - column_name: "Imported column name"
+  - column_name: "Imported column name"
-  #   column_reference: "Name of a column with references"
+    column_reference: "Name of a column with references"
-  #   destination:
+    destination:
-  #     key: "name of the destination column"
+      key: "name of the destination column"
-  #     separator: "|" # allows for multiple records per row, separated by the listed symbol
+      separator: "|" # allows for multiple records per row, separated by the listed symbol
-  #     import_values: # listed values that will be imported together with translation to what they should be imported as
+      import_values: # listed values that will be imported together with translation to what they should be imported as
-  #       - "source value": "destination value"
+        - "source value": "destination value"
-  #       - "Important Feat": "important feature" # or maybe magic "all" / "ints" / other types?
+        - "Important Feat": "important feature" # or maybe magic "all" / "ints" / other types?
-  #     ignore:
+      ignore:
-  #       - "Uninportant value" # specific values to ignore whem processing, overrides all
+        - "Uninportant value" # specific values to ignore whem processing, overrides all
-  #       - "Any other value not worth recording"
+        - "Any other value not worth recording"
-  #   destination:
+    destination:
-  #     key: "The other key that gets information from this"
+      key: "The other key that gets information from this"
-  #     import_values:
+      import_values:
-  #       - "Important Feat 2": "important feature in a different destination"
+        - "Important Feat 2": "important feature in a different destination"
 ```

 The full example can be found here: [TOS_data_2024-11-18_invertebrates2ToS1.1.0.yaml](database_import_files/TOS_data_2024-11-18_invertebrates2ToS1.1.0.yaml), and the database file is [here](https://www.treeofsex.org/resources/data.invert.csv).
 I tried to make sure it covers every possible situation.

-What people thing?
-WOuld this work?
+Changelog:
+ - `v4` - adding taxonomy reading consistent with GoaT
+ - `v3` - reformating lists so they make sense; adding magic values on import
+ - `v1` and `v2` - first drafts of the structure largely inspired by GoaT import files

 ## Imported databases in ToS 1.1.0